28 January 2019

 Palpitations – the speeding up or changing of your heart beat – can be caused by a variety of things and the excitement of seeing a loved one can be one of them.
 But in some cases they can be associated with much more serious conditions.

-Dr Ashley Nisbet, a consultant cardiologist and cardiac electrophysiologist at Spire Bristol Hospital, explained: “You may feel your heart pounding or beating irregularly – often for just a few seconds or maybe minutes – or sometimes it seems like your heart missed a beat."
+Dr Arif Ahsan, a consultant cardiologist at Spire Nottingham Hospital in Tollerton, explained: “You may feel your heart pounding or beating irregularly – often for just a few seconds or maybe minutes – or sometimes it seems like your heart missed a beat.

 “These symptoms may seem alarming but, the truth is, in most cases they are quite harmless.
 However if they are associated with chest pain, breathlessness or dizziness, they can also be a sign of more serious problems involving heart valves or a thickening of the muscles and walls surrounding the heart and can also indicate an abnormality in the electrical activity of your heart and may be a sign of heart failure.